Loyola University Chicago Style Guide

 - The word website is now one word and lowercased.

-- Michael J. Garanzini, S.J., is now officially the President and CEO of Loyola University Chicago, and should be named as such in formal communication.
+- Michael J. Garanzini, S.J., is now officially the President of Loyola University Chicago, and should be named as such in formal communication.

 - The abbreviation US, with no periods, is the preferred format for referring to the United States in shortened form.

 Please contact Annie Busiek in University Marketing and Communication at firstname.lastname@example.org with questions or suggestions for making Loyola University Chicago's style guide more helpful.

 As a rule, use full-word spellings in narrative text except where space is limited, in which case, use them consistently.